mozilla/jetstream/docs/proposal-0007-discrete_metric_execution.md

 #### Questions
 * should this be configurable? if so, configured by experiment, app, etc.?
+  * not likely to be something that changes regularly, so we won't worry about configuration (unless it's an easy add-on)
 * caveats to computing multi-day analysis from daily?
+  * this will require a separate aggregation method(s) to convert daily aggregations to multi-day

 #### Pros / Cons

 * **+** Guarantee that pre-enrollment analysis periods exist when needed
 * **+** Save re-querying (potentially large) telemetry tables for the same information twice (by computing multi-day periods from daily results)
 * **+** Help to prevent loss of fidelity from rerunning an experiment after clients have been shredded (by computing multi-day periods from daily results)
+* **-** More complex logic that extends total time for analysis

 ### Cache Intermediate Data